bazilval/bazilval/README.md

 ### [Task manager API](https://github.com/bazilval/java-project-73)
 **Spring Boot** web application that provides APIs for managing various resources: Labels, Statuses, Tasks, and Users.\
-Closest reference is http://www.redmine.org.
+The closest reference is http://www.redmine.org.
 It's implementing Spring Security 6 with **JWT authentication** and uses a stack of advanced technologies such as **Liquibase**, **PostgreSQL** and **MapStruct**.
-"Needless to say, the service is thoroughly covered with a multitude of integration tests to handle user requests effectively.
+Needless to say, the service is thoroughly covered with a multitude of integration tests to handle user requests effectively.

 ### [SEO-analizing service](https://github.com/bazilval/my-site-analyzer)
 Full-stack **Javalin** web application implementing a CEO-analyzing web-service.\
-It uses **Thymeleaf** template engine for generating static HTML pages on the server-side, using **Bootstrap** styles to make a delisious look.
+It uses **Thymeleaf** template engine for generating static HTML pages on the server-side, using **Bootstrap** styles to make a delicious look.
 As ORM was used **Ebean**, as database - **PostgreSQL**.
 Whole service was carefuly covered with tests, using **JUnit**.

 ### [Validator DSL-library](https://github.com/bazilval/my-validation-library)
 Simple **JVM library** for validating data.
-It's can validate strings, numbers and maps.
+It can validate strings, numbers and maps.

 ## Socials